 GhostShield Siloxa-Tek 8500 is a water-based, industrial-grade penetrating concrete sealer composed of both silane and siloxane.
 Apart from water, this product can also protect concrete surfaces against salts and chloride, which cause corrosion.
 Aside from concrete, you can also use this on brick and masonry.
 It works beautifully on both hard-wearing substrates and embellished surfaces.

 As you can see, choosing the best concrete sealer for your flooring is not as easy as it seems since there are so many options available.
 There are also several factors and conditions to consider before you can make the proper choice.
-In addition, depending on the type of concrete sealer you need, it can also pose a health risk to apply if you’re not careful enough.
-Having a professional who knows the do’s and don'ts of concrete sealing can certainly help you make the best choice for your concrete floors.
+In addition, depending on the type you need, it can also pose a health risk to apply if you’re not careful enough.
+Having a professional who knows the do’s and don'ts of concrete sealing can certainly help you make the best choice for your concrete or epoxy flooring.

 If you’re looking for an expert in this field and you reside in Melbourne or the surrounding areas, Flawless Floorz can help you make the right assessment.
 Call us at 0450 550 649 or get a quick quote here.